Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-There’s an expression that I think accurately portrays how unlimited storage has changed the way we, to one degree or another, click the shutter – “spray and pray.”
-Why take the time to fine-tune everything when you can just keep making adjustments while you hold down the shutter?
+There’s an expression that accurately portrays how unlimited storage has changed how we, to one degree or another, click the shutter – “spray and pray.”
+Why take the time to fine-tune everything when you can keep adjusting while holding down the shutter?

-I know it’s tough, we all say, “But I don’t want to miss any angle of this shot,” and there are times where that’s appropriate, but it shouldn’t be our going-out gameplan.
+I know it’s tough; we all say, “But I don’t want to miss any angle of this shot,” and there are times when that’s appropriate, but it shouldn’t be our going-out game plan.
 We end up wasting too much time on the back end.

 Your analog-digital photography challenge

-So take this into consideration next time you’re out.
+So consider this next time you’re out.
 Or make it your focus for one day of practice.
-God knows I certainly don’t do it on every outing, but the attention of it has helped me get back to the basics.
+God knows I certainly don’t do it on every outing, but the attention to it has helped me get back to the basics.

 Then be very deliberate about what you shoot.
 Keep track of how many times you’ve pressed the shutter, and be disciplined.
 Or go to the store and “pretend” purchase another roll.
 Sorry, lame joke.

-You’ll end up forcing yourself to consider all of the things that makes a photograph great.
+You’ll force yourself to consider everything that makes a photograph great.
 Really study a scene, and if it doesn’t have anything interesting to it, skip it.

 Think about the shot